Monday, February 3, 2025

 Crystal singing bowls - you get comfy and allow the vibrations and frequencies of the bowls to soothe your being.

 Yin Yoga - slow floor based yoga practice where you hold poses for a while (a few minutes to several minutes) this practice gives the connective tissue of the body time to release and become more pliable.
 This practice is also gives time for inner reflection.
 The practice is guided with pockets of quiet time for that inner reflection.
+Yin Yoga is also part of the weekly timetable now.

 Serenity sessions can be a combination of one, two or all of the above practices.